brasizza/sunmi_printer/README.md

 # sunmi_printer_plus

-# This is a fork from [sunmi_printer](https://pub.dev/packages/sunmi_printer) , but i implemented a lot of other features described below

 ## Important:
   **THIS PACKAGE WILL WORK ONLY IN ANDROID!**

 Support Sunmi and Null Safety.
 I build this flutter plugin based on this: